repetere/modelscript/README.md

 import { default as ml } from 'ml';
 import { default as pd } from 'pandas-js';
 import { default as mpn } from 'matplotnode';
-import { loadCSV, preprocessing } from 'jskit-learn';
+import { loadCSV, preprocessing } from 'modelscript';
 const plt = mpn.plot;

 void async () => {